-Students will study at least one play by Shakespeare, at least one 19th century novel a selection of poetry, and fiction or drama from the British Isles from 1914 onwards.
+Students will study at least one play by Shakespeare, at least one 19th century novel7 a selection of poetry, and fiction or drama from the British Isles from 1914 onwards.
 These texts will then be assessed across two exams at the end of the course.
-The assessment will include an unseen text and comparison skills, and spelling, punctuation and grammar will count for 5% of the grade.
+The assessment will include an unseen text and comparison skills, and spelling, punctuation and grammar will also be marked.

-GCSE English is a compulsory course that is essential for progression to Further and Higher Education.
-Students learn many valuable skills, as well as accessing a wide range of stimulating literature, during the two years of the course.
-Students who are successful at GCSE can choose to progress to either AS/A2 English Literature or AS/A2 English Language and Literature at Fortismere School.
+GCSE English Language and GCSE English Literature are compulsory courses and are essential for progression to Further and Higher Education.
+Students learn many valuable skills as well as accessing a wide range of stimulating literature during the two years of the course.
+Students who are successful at GCSE can choose to progress to either English Literature A level or English Language & Literature A level at Fortismere School.
+Reading for pleasure and reading widely is fundamental to success in the English GCSE courses.